sodascience/metasyn/docs/source/developer/distributions.rst

 - :meth:`~metasyn.distribution.BaseDistribution._fit`: Abstract class method intended to contain the fitting logic for the distribution.
 It does not need to handle N/A values. **It must be implemented by derived classes.**
 - :meth:`~metasyn.distribution.BaseDistribution._to_series`: Static method converting different data types (Polars Series, Pandas Series, or sequences) into a Polars Series, handling null values appropriately.
 - :meth:`~metasyn.distribution.BaseDistribution.draw`: Abstract method, intended to draw a new value from the distribution. **It must be implemented by derived classes.**
 - :meth:`~metasyn.distribution.BaseDistribution.draw_reset`: Method to reset the distribution's drawing mechanism.
-This should be implemented if the drawing does not happen randomly.
+This should be implemented if the subsequent draws are not independent.
 - :meth:`~metasyn.distribution.BaseDistribution._param_dict`: Abstract method to return a dictionary of the distribution's parameters.
 - :meth:`~metasyn.distribution.BaseDistribution.to_dict`: Method to create a dictionary representation of the distribution. **It must be implemented by derived classes.**
 - :meth:`~metasyn.distribution.BaseDistribution.from_dict`: Class method to create a distribution from a dictionary.
 - :meth:`~metasyn.distribution.BaseDistribution._param_schema`: Abstract method intended to return a schema for the distribution's parameters.
 - :meth:`~metasyn.distribution.BaseDistribution.schema`: Class method to generate a JSON schema to validate the distribution's structure.
-- :meth:`~metasyn.distribution.BaseDistribution.information_criterion`: Class method to determine the relative priority (information criterion) for a series of values.
+- :meth:`~metasyn.distribution.BaseDistribution.information_criterion`: Class method to determine which distribution gets selected during the fitting process for a series of values.
+The distribution with the lowest information criterion with the correct variable type will be selected.
 For discrete and continuous distributions it is currently implemented as `BIC <https://en.wikipedia.org/wiki/Bayesian_information_criterion>`_).
 It is recommended to be implemented by derived classes.
 - :meth:`~metasyn.distribution.BaseDistribution.matches_name`: Class method to check if a distribution matches a given name (specified in the ``implements`` field).
 - :meth:`~metasyn.distribution.BaseDistribution.default_distribution`: Abstract class method
 - ``__str__``: Overridden method to return a formatted string representation of the distribution.